shreyapillai819/shreyacodsoft/README.md

 or without Alpha-Beta Pruning to make the AI player unbeatable.
 This project will help you understand game theory and basic search algorithms.
 USED JAVA IN THIS

+WITH UNDERSTANDING AND IMPLEMENTATION OF THESE 2 TASKS I COULD GAIN IMPETUS KNOWLEDGE ABOUT THE WORKING AS IT MADE ME TO LEARN NEW STUFF AND CHARGE UP MY MEMORY.